mchandler13/BoulderView/README.md

 Most people would say that a Tweet is simply anything posted on Twitter (usually text or a picture).
 In reality, a Tweet contains a great deal of information, ranging from geographic information to the time of the tweet.
 This type data provides information about other data.
 We call this **metadata**, and it can be extremely useful.

 ### Gathering Data
-Pulling Data every hour, and loading it into a .txt file, gaining roughly 1000 lines at each pull.
+I made a data pull every hour, and loaded it into a .txt file, gaining roughly 1000 lines at each pull.
 Much of this data would be missing information, such as latitude/longitude.
 Also, many of the rows would be repeats, so I will need to drop them upon reading them into my database.
+Due to the limited amount of time, my dataset will be relatively small.

 ### Building The Dataset
 After each pull, new data would be added into the dataframe, with any repeats being omitted.
-The features I'm using are as follows:
+The features I'll be using are as follows:
 * **ID**: The Tweet ID
 * **Type**: Picture, Video, Animated Gif, Other
 * **Pic_link**: the link to the picture, if applicable